Categorical dimension of birational automorphisms and filtrations of Cremona groups: Noncommutative tools

+We sketch Bondal-Larsen-Lunts construction of the Grothendieck ring of $k$-linear smooth and proper pretriangulated dg categories \cite{bondal-larsen-lunts}.
+Recall that a $k$-linear dg category is a category enriched over the category of complexes of $k$-vector spaces and that functors between such categories are hence enriched functors.
+Recall that if $\ka$ is a pretriangulated dg category, then its homotopy category $H^0(\ka)$ is the category with the same objects and whose morphisms are obtained by taking the $0$-th cohomology of the dg complex.
+Hence $H^0(\ka)$ is triangulated and $k$-linear.
+A semiorthogonal decomposition $\ka=\sod{\kb,\kc}$ of such an $\ka$ is given by a pair of pretriangulated dg subcategories such that $H^0(\ka)=\sod{H^0(\kb),H^0(\kc)}$ is a semiorthogonal decomposition of the underlying homotopy triangulated category.
+Let $\ZZ[\dgcat]$ be the free $\ZZ$-module generated by equivalence classes of smooth and proper pretriangulated dg categories, and introduce the equivalence relation generated by:

-Elements of $PT(k)$ will be also denoted by a lower case letter.
-For a smooth projective variety $X$, notice that there is a unique structure of pretriangulated dg category on $\Db(X)$ (see \cite{LO}).
+We denote the quotient group by $I:\ZZ[\dgcat] \to PT(k)$ (see \cite[\S 5.1]{bondal-larsen-lunts}).
+For a smooth projective variety $X$, notice that there is a unique dg enhancement of $\Db(X)$ (see \cite{LO}).
 We will often use the notation $I(X)$ for the class $I(\Db(X))$ in $PT(k)$.
-In general, given any element $a$ in $PT(k)$, it is not known whether there exists a pretriangulated dg category $\ka$ such that $a=I(\ka)$.
-But if $\kb$ and $\kc$ are pretriangulated dg categories, and $a= I(\kb)+I(\kc)$, then $a = I(\kb \oplus \kc)$.